jacebenson/cedar/docs/versioned_docs/version-0.x/realtime.md

 ### Realtime Configuration

-By default, Redwood's realtime configures an in-memory store for the Pub Sub client used with subscriptions and live query invalidation.
+By default, Cedar's realtime setup command configures an in-memory store for the Pub Sub client used with subscriptions and live query invalidation.

 Realtime supports in-memory and Redis stores: